ITLA ONLINE EXHIBIT HALL

 "For distinguished service to the citizens of Indiana and the United States as an outstanding young lawyer dedicated to protecting the rights of the injured under the laws of the State of Indiana and the United States of America"

-Sara was nominated for the Max Goodwin Young Lawyer Award
+Chase was nominated for the Max Goodwin Young Lawyer Award

-The text of his nomination is below.
+The text of her nomination is below.

 "Max Goodwin, an Indiana trial lawyer and past president of ITLA, had an untiring, unrelenting devotion to clients and their circumstances.
 He had a never-give-up attitude when it came to justice for his clients.
 His intelligent yet practical approach to legal and life problems made him the type of total person that all lawyers admire.
 He made us proud to be trial lawyers."